Open Standard

 | Browse | changeflow.com/govping | HTML pages, role-filtered views, search |

-Standard feed, works in any reader or GRC platform |
+| RSS/Atom | changeflow.com/govping/feed.rss | Standard feed, works in any reader or GRC platform |

-Subscribe to all feeds at once |
+| OPML | changeflow.com/govping/feeds.opml | Subscribe to all feeds at once |

-| JSON API | Coming soon | REST API, full ORCA format |
+| JSON API | Coming soon | REST API with full ORCA fields.
+Filter by agency, jurisdiction, type, date, topic. |

 | CSV | Coming soon | Download and filter in Excel/Sheets |